Related Downloads

 But encourage one another daily, as long as it is called ‘Today’, so that none of you may be hardened by sin’s deceitfulness.
 (Hebrews 3:13).

 Every member mutual care is a beautiful and vital reality for the New Testament church.
 An important part of this is joining an Eden house group but college Christian Union groups for undergraduates or similar groups for others where appropriate.
-This is very important to develop the kind of supportive relationships are part of our vision for church life.
+This is very important to develop the kind of supportive relationships are part of our vision for church life. - Be involved in at least one ministry in the church

 Now to each one the manifestation of the Spirit is given for the common good.
 (1 Corinthians 12:7)

 We want you to use your gifts for the common good and as part of our different ministries of outreach!
 In your membership interview, there will be a chance to talk this over with an elder.
-Staff members and elders would always be very glad to talk about opportunities for service.
+Staff members and elders would always be very glad to talk about opportunities for service. - Maintain a lifestyle in line with the ethical teaching of the Bible

 Do you not know that the wicked will not inherit the kingdom of God?
 Do not be deceived: Neither the sexually immoral nor idolaters nor adulterers nor male prostitutes nor homosexual offenders nor thieves nor the greedy nor drunkards nor slanderers nor swindlers will inherit the kingdom of God.
 And that is what some of you were.
 But you were washed, you were sanctified, you were justified in the name of the Lord Jesus Christ and by the Spirit of our God.
 (1 Corinthians 6:9-11)

 We are called to live holy lives to please God, to help each other, and to bring honour to Christ.
-Those unwilling to do so are ineligible for church membership.
+Those unwilling to do so are ineligible for church membership. - Give regularly

 Command those who are rich in this present world not to be arrogant nor to put their hope in wealth, which is so uncertain, but to put their hope in God, who richly provides us with everything for our enjoyment.
 Command them to do good, to be rich in good deeds, and to be generous and willing to share.
 (1 Timothy 6:17-18)

 The church relies on the generous giving of our members.
 The Old Testament pattern of tithing 10% is a great challenge but the New Testament emphasises cheerful, generous, sacrificial giving rather than any particular percentage.
-And we strongly encourage and support giving to other needs, whether Christian causes or other good charities.
+And we strongly encourage and support giving to other needs, whether Christian causes or other good charities. - Respect the leadership

 Obey your leaders and submit to their authority.
 They keep watch over you as men who must give an account.
 Obey them so that their work will be a joy, not a burden, for that would be of no advantage to you.
 (Hebrews 13:17)